perses/perses/ui/storybook/README.md

 # Storybook

-This package contains documentation for the Perses UI using [Storybook](https://storybook.js.org/).
+This package is used to generate documentation for Perses UI components using [Storybook](https://storybook.js.org/).

 ## Getting started

+- Run storybook in development mode: `npm run storybook`

 ## Creating stories